neondatabase/website/content/docs/guides/polyscale.md

 enableTableOfContents: true
 ---

 [PolyScale](https://docs.polyscale.ai/) allows you to easily distribute and cache your data globally through its low-latency edge network, enabling speedy access to your data from anywhere in the world.
-PolyScale offers a simple alternative to cross-regional replication by providing data availability and performance without the added complexity.
+A PolyScale cache can reduce load on your database and automatically improve slow query performance while offering a simple alternative to cross-regional replication.
 No coding or infrastructure chnages are required to use PolyScale.

 Adding the PolyScale integration to your Neon project automatically creates a global cache.
 It also provides a PolyScale connection string, which you can use in your application as a direct replacement for the Neon connection string.

 By default, PolyScale automatically caches all queries that pass through its platform.
 This means that when you connect using the PolyScale connection string, any queries you run will be automatically cached.
+Reqiuests are routed to the closest Point Of Presence (POP) where the query results are then cached for low latency access.

 <Admonition type="note">
 The PolyScale integration creates a cache for the read-write compute endpoint associated with the [primary branch](/docs/manage/branches#primary-branch) of your Neon project.
 It does not cache queries for read-only compute endpoints ([read replicas](/docs/introduction/read-replicas)) or [non-primary branches](/docs/manage/branches#non-primary-branch).